tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 - To only display packets containing a specific protocol - just type in that protocol.
 _For example, `http`_

-- To filter them out further - type in that protocol, period, and further filterign options.
+- To filter them out further - type in that protocol, period, and further filtering options.
 _For example, to only show the http responses - type in `http.response`_

 - To compare values - use the comparison operators.
 Wireshark supports both C-like and English syntax for them.